 Welcome to Colt Creek State Park

 Colt Creek State Park includes more than 5,000 acres of native Central Florida habitat, a place to explore the natural communities and wildlife that make our park special.

-Comprised of large strands of vulnerable longleaf pine flatwoods, lakes and winding creeks, thick cypress domes and open vistas, Colt Creek State Park is home to many species of plant and animal.
+Composed of large strands of longleaf pine flatwoods, lakes and winding creeks, thick cypress domes and open vistas, Colt Creek State Park is home to many species of plant and animal.
 Native residents include bald eagles, white-tailed deer, American alligators, otters, and many birds and butterflies.
 Notably, we are home to threatened species such as the gopher tortoise and the Sherman’s fox squirrel.

 We offer several different kinds of camping experiences, including primitive campsites, an equestrian campground and a group campground.

 Pavilions are available on a first-come, first-served basis or may be reserved ahead of your special event.
 Our pavilions are perfect for family reunions, birthday parties, weddings, corporate events and many other events that bring people together in an open-air environment.
 Access to restrooms, lakes and trails are close-by to pavilions.

 We offer a variety of educational interpretive programs including ranger-guided hikes, tram tours and special events.